 Mary died on 13th June 1741, at about 35 years of age.
 Sadly her five children had already predeceased her.

-Benjamin married secondly, Mary WELD, daughter of Edmond Weld, in St Peter & St Kevin’s Church, Dublin on 25th September 1741.
-They had a total of twelve children, of whom eight survived.
-Although Benjamin and Mary had married in the Church of Ireland, their children were baptised in the Eustace Street Meeting House, Dublin.
+Benjamin married secondly, in St Peter & St Kevin’s Church, Dublin on 25th September 174, Mary WELD, daughter of Edmond Weld, and Margaret, nee Kane, daughter of Joseph, Lord Mayor of Dublin, 1725-6, and grand-daughter of the Reverend Nathaniel Weld of Eustace St., Dublin, a Presbyterian Minister.
+Mary`s 1st cousin-once-removed was the celebrated Isaac Weld (1774-1856), F.G.S.D., J.P., explorer and traveller in North America and author.
+Benjamin and Mary had a total of twelve children, of whom eight survived.
+Although they had married in the Church of Ireland, their children were baptised in the Eustace Street Meeting House, Dublin.

 In a family archive, kindly submitted by a member of the Figgis family, Benjamin Johnston wrote that their first child “was lost coming into the world to save its mother’s life” in 1742.
 Their youngest child, Jane, was born in 1757 after her father’s death.

 Benjamin Johnston died on 18th July 1757, aged about 54 years.
 When Mary Johnston, née Weld, died in 1787 her Will mentioned seven children.

 J11) Edmond JOHNSTON, born 17th August 1743 – died young.

 J12) Benjamin JOHNSTON, born 8th August 1744.
 The date of Benjamin’s marriage is still uncertain.
 However, the family bible, mentioned above, gives a list of his issue :